SoominHan/import-sorter/README.md

   // Combine imports with the same path "importSorter.sortConfiguration.joinImportPaths": true

-  // Combine imports with the same path "importSorter.sortConfiguration.removeUnusedImports": true
+  // Removes not used imports where we do not have explicit side effects "importSorter.sortConfiguration.removeUnusedImports": false
 ```

 ## Some settings in more details: